Turkey women's national volleyball team

-Turkey against France during the 2009 European Championship in Poland.
+Türkiye against France during the 2009 European Championship in Poland.

-Turkey won the European Games in 2015.
+Türkiye won the European Games in 2015.

-The Turkey women's national volleyball team (Türkiye Kadın Voleybol Milli Takımı) is formed by the Turkish Volleyball Federation (TVF) and represents Turkey in international CEV and FIVB organizations.
+The Türkiye women's national volleyball team (Türkiye kadın millî voleybol takımı) is formed by the Turkish Volleyball Federation (TVF) and represents Türkiye in international CEV and FIVB organizations.

+The Türkiye women's national volleyball team achieved its greatest success during the period from 2017 to 2023, winning medals at the European Championships in consecutive editions.
+Türkiye claimed its first European title in 2023, defeating Serbia in the final of the European Championship.
+They repeated this success in 2026 summer as well, first winning the VNL championship and then at the 2026 championship, the team retained its title, defeating Italy, and became European champion for the second time in a row.

-The team is the most successful national sports team in the country and has been nicknamed "Filenin Sultanları" (Sultans of the Net) since the 2003 Women's European Volleyball Championship hosted in Ankara, Turkey.
+The team is the most successful national sports team in the country and has been nicknamed "Filenin Sultanları" (Sultans of the Net) since the 2003 Women's European Volleyball Championship hosted in Ankara, Türkiye.
 As of 8 September 2025, the team is ranked third in the FIVB World Rankings.
 Daniele Santarelli is the head coach of the team.

 History

-Sabiha Gürayman was the first Turkish woman to engage in the game of volleyball, which was introduced in Turkey in the 1910s.
+Sabiha Gürayman was the first Turkish woman to engage in the game of volleyball, which was introduced in Türkiye in the 1910s.
 As a young woman Gürayman founded and played for the Fenerbahçe women's volleyball team, having previously played in the men's team of that club.

+The Turkish women's national team played its first international match in 1957 at the International Istanbul Tournament against Romania, with a squad consisting of Ayten Salih, Nazmiye Kor, Güneş Çapa, Seta Yağcıoğlu, Ayda Caner, Seda Acudoğulu, Ümran Okay, Siray Arca, Fatma Egenen, Gülçin Eroğlu, Tomris Göksan and Nezin Mutibaş.
+The team recorded its first victory on 22 July 1961, defeating West Germany 3–2.

-Turkey against Bulgaria during their debut at the European Championship in 1963.
+Türkiye against Bulgaria during their debut at the European Championship in 1963.

-Turkey debuted at the European Championship in 1963, finishing 10th, and hosted the 1967 edition, finishing 12th.
-In 2003, Turkey won the silver medal at the European Championship on home soil, with Neslihan Demir as their top player.
+Türkiye debuted at the European Championship in 1963, finishing 10th, and hosted the 1967 edition, finishing 12th.
+In 2003, Türkiye settled for the silver medal at the European Championship on home soil, with Neslihan Demir as their top player.
 Turkish women's volleyball has undergone a rapid transformation since the 2000s, achieving many successes at both club and national team level.

-Turkey were crowned European Champions for the first time in 2023.

-The team became the first women's volleyball team to score a perfect season by winning 22 consecutive games between June 29 and September 24 in 2023.
+The team became the first women's volleyball team to score a perfect season by winning 22 consecutive games between June 29 and September 24, 2023.
 In that period, it completed the final stage of the Nations League, European Championship and Olympic Qualification Round.
-The team furthermore played the semi-final at the 2024 Summer Olympics, and won the silver medal at the 2025 FIVB World Championship.

-Turkey won the silver medal at the 2025 FIVB World Championship.

-Due to the national team's recent successes, particularly since the 2019 summer season, women's volleyball has surged in popularity and is now among the most widely followed sports in Turkey.
+The team furthermore played the semi-final at the 2024 Summer Olympics, and settled for the silver medal at the 2025 FIVB World Championship.
+Due to the national team's recent successes, particularly since the 2019 summer season, women's volleyball has surged in popularity and is now among the most widely followed sports in Türkiye.